 Safe: Safety of the goods is of prime importance.
 Trains are less prone to suffer from accidents and breakdowns.
 Hence, you get an element of safety when you transport goods by train.

-Economical: The overhead expenses in case of train travel are minimal.
+- Economical: The overhead expenses in the case of train travel are minimal.
 This translates into cheaper rates on rail goods transport.
-Rail transport does not include much labour costs.
+Rail transport does not include any labour costs.
 In fact, these rail freight trains have a couple of drivers and a guard.

 Advantages when you transport goods by road: